suigin10/forge-neo-generation-notifier/README_en.md

 ## Version History

+### v1.1.3

+- Fixed an issue where opening the image preview during generation could be incorrectly detected as generation completion
+- Reduced false completion notifications that could occur when interacting with tabs such as `txt2img` / `img2img` during generation
+- Gradio queue `process_completed` is now judged with priority given to the captured `event_id`
+- Improved handling so normal generation completion is less likely to be missed even when `event_id` cannot be obtained in some environments
+- Added a short confirmation step using the progress API and stop button state immediately before sending the completion notification

 ### v1.1.2

-* Fixed an issue where changing Checkpoint / LoRA tabs in Forge Neo could be incorrectly detected as generation completion
+- Fixed an issue where changing Checkpoint / LoRA tabs in Forge Neo could be incorrectly detected as generation completion
-* Changed completion detection to use Gradio queue / progress state instead of DOM or gallery updates
+- Changed completion detection to use Gradio queue / progress state instead of DOM or gallery updates

 ### v1.1.1

-* Reduced false completion detections
+- Reduced false completion detections

 ### v1.1.0

-* Initial release
+- Initial release

 ---